Welcome

 Tiejun Tang

-Although Western medicine has made progress in treating IBS, there are still many challenges to overcome.
+Although Western medicine has made progress in treating IBS for the past years, there are still some challenges.
 The National Institute for Health and Care Excellence (NICE) recommends dietary changes, symptomatic treatment, tricyclic antidepressants (TCAs), and psychotherapy for IBS treatment.
 However, TCAs are associated with reported side effects of up to 15 symptoms, including severe symptoms such as headache, epilepsy, sexual dysfunction, and weight gain.
 As a result, many IBS patients may have to deal with persistent symptoms or suffer from the side effects of TCAs.
 [2]

 According to the basic theory of traditional Chinese medicine, IBS is mainly caused by the imbalance of liver and spleen.
-Liver qi stagnation and spleen deficiency are the major pathology of IBS.
+Liver qi stagnation and spleen deficiency are the primary pathologies of IBS.
 This dissonance can lead to digestive dysfunction, which leads to the symptoms of IBS [3].
 TCM offers a holistic approach to treating IBS by addressing underlying imbalances in the body.
-Common Chinese treatments for IBS include herbs, acupuncture, and moxibustion.
+Common Chinese treatments for IBS include herbs, acupuncture, and moxibustion can ease the conditions.

 Wenshen Jianpi Wan is a patent herbal pill which is based on the traditional formula Si Shen Wan.
 A laboratory research study showed it can reduce visceral hypersensitivity in IBS-D model rats, possibly by down-regulating TNF-α, p-MEK1/2, p-ERK1 in colon tissue and p-ERK2 expression, it also down-regulated the expressions of p-MEK1/2, p-ERK1, and p-ERK2 in the hippocampus[5].